Dissonant Editions

 In the closing pages of his Seminal Study of Capitalism, The Protestant Ethic, Max Weber prophesied chillingly and accurately about the people-products of the Consumer Society, whose morality is, of course, mere overwhelming majority manipulated by big corporations and news media (in turn inspired by Freud's double-nephew, the maleficent millionaire Edward Bernays).
 Weber foresaw that people would become mere product-consumers of a financial system, soulless specialists, heartless hedonists, voids and nullities imagining themselves to be at the summit of sensibility, cultural development and evolution.

 The planet is a miracle of pain.
 It is time to introduce another character.
 Her name is Brenda.
 She may still be alive.
 When she and I were four years old we showed each other our Private Parts and swore secrecy.
 She straightway told her mother.
-I then went home and took a carving knife from the kitchen drawer, carried it down the street, and attacked her mean, lying, blabbing mouth.
+I then went home and took a carving knife from the kitchen drawer, carried it down the street, and punished her blabbing, treacherous mouth.
 There was blood.
 There were screams.
 She had stitches.
 I don't remember seeing her again, though they didn't move away.
 I guess I kept away from that end of the street.
 This is the ninth paragraph and already there has been (sort of) sex and violence.
 No more, I promise.

-(Dear Reader, I misled you.
+(Rare Reader, I misled you.
 I lied.
 I should pick up a knife and cut off my fingers.)

 For years I read that word misled, did not realise it was the past tense of to mislead (instead of to misle) - and inwardly pronounced it mild, because of the isle contained in that word.
 I have always thought myself an island.
 John Donne was kidding himself and us.
 Like we all do all the time.
 We are all icebergs.
 I feel like a solitary cold amœba floating in an unpleasantly-sugary liquid.
 Isle, isola, isolated.
 Desolate.
 Anomalous autonomous anonymous.
 Anomie.
 Pessoa's desassossego, dissociated-ness.